QinbinLi/LLMPC-Blue/README.md

 **Submission**: You will be required to submit
 1. A short paper that briefly describes your solution and results (e.g., changes on model utility and attack success rate, efficiency).
 The template is available [here](https://github.com/QinbinLi/LLMPC-Blue/blob/main/LLMPC-Submission-Template.zip).
 The main paper is limited to **four content pages**.
 Additional pages containing references and appendices are allowed;
 2. Your source code and model (if any).
 In your source code, you need to provide function `def query(prompt="xxx")` in `main.py`, which support querying the LLM with your proposed defense method.
+For the model, you can provide a link to the model.
 Experts will review your paper and provide their ratings.

 > [!IMPORTANT]
 > __Please email your paper and code to <llmpc2024.info@gmail.com> by Nov 1st AOE.__